dispersionlab/edis-performer-study/edis-README.md

 3. once you have started both screen capture and video recording if you could clap your hands such that we have a sync point for the audio-video
     1. `NOTE`: If you are using headphones (vs speakers) for your system output (as I do) have the video recorder's audio record the room and the screen capture record the output of your system - and using a microphone that is output through your system - then clap such as to have the sync point.
 This can be easily setup in OBS (see video above)

-## 3.0 questionnaire link
+## 3.0 QUESTIONNAIRE LINK
 - please fill out [EDIS:performer-perspectives questionnare](https://docs.google.com/forms/d/e/1FAIpQLScneAqfCojfFYqSxHCCaCvpgi8sH7hSNNKe-HH4yK4Xe7Q1Gg/viewform) (link)
-## 4.0 notes on documenting 20-30 min performance session
+## 4.0 NOTES ON DOCUMENTING 20-30 min PERFORMANCE SESSION
 1. start your audio-video/screen capture for documentation
 1. setup and start the session capture module ensuring data and audio are being sent to max.
 1. perform for 20-30 minutes (no longer than an hour as session capture will stop recording)
 1. the approach to the performance is up to you – an improvisation, performing a composed piece, a rehearsal, study, etc.
-## 5.0 instructions for guided reflection
+## 5.0 INSTRUCTIONS FOR GUIDED REFLECTION

 - After you have recorded your performance session, take about 5-10 mins to reflect on your performance (using the audio/video documentation) and select 1-3 sections, approximately 30secs - a few minutes in length, noting start and end times and briefly describe why you chose this/these section(s).
     - For each, briefly describe how your actions reflect in the moment intentions at the level of interaction.
 Most likely this will relate to what your system does and how you control/guide/interact with it.